Better understanding of the sense of smell inspires research into everything from whales to electronic ‘noses’

 What if a machine could sniff out scents too dull, dainty or dangerous for human noses?
 Such a device could sniff out toxic chemical leaks, ripening crops or even human diseases.
 In fact, engineers are developing electronic noses to do each of these tasks.

-One device designed by Perena Gouma, an engineer at the State University of New York at Stony Brook, measures tiny traces of chemicals in a person's breath.
+Perena Gouma is an engineer at the State University of New York at Stony Brook.
+One device that Gouma designed measures tiny traces of chemicals in a person's breath.
 Eventually, Gouma hopes the measurements will help to monitor, control or even diagnose different diseases.

 One version of the electronic nose could help people with type 1 diabetes.
-People with this disease do not make enough insulin to control the blood sugar released during the digestion of foods.
-Diabetes patients can inject themselves with supplemental insulin — but first, they must measure sugar levels in their blood.
+They do not make enough insulin to control the blood sugar released during the digestion of foods.
+Diabetes patients can inject themselves with extra insulin — but first, they must measure sugar levels in their blood.
 That means pricking the skin several times a day to draw blood for testing.

 “The sugar levels are an indirect way to figure out what insulin levels are like,” Gouma explains.
 “A small, portable, sniffer device might, some day, replace the need for doing those blood tests."